Following the high-profile IT failure at British bank TSB – could delivery capability risk management help avoid failed IT launches?

 This was despite:

-- there is seemingly strong Governance and risk management with a “three-line defence” of the Programme team, the Risk Oversight team, and Internal Audit all involved in risk management.
+• There is seemingly strong governance and risk management with a “three-line defence” of the Programme team, the Risk Oversight team, and Internal Audit all involved in risk management.

 Slaughter and May’s diagnostic – a focus on programme management failure

-The net effect of this “right to left” approach appears to be that the time planned was inadequate and the project was rushed, (so critical load testing for example was rushed).
-As such it is characterised as a failure of programme management approach and execution.
+The net effect of this “right to left” approach appears to be that the time planned was inadequate, and the project was rushed (so critical load testing, for example, was rushed).
+As such, it is characterised as a failure of programme management approach and execution.

 Understanding delivery capability risk in complex IT programme management

 The overriding theme of Slaughter and May’s diagnostic seems to be that TSB was rushing towards an unachievable go-live date.
-There was huge stress on the software delivery team and corners were cut as time ran out – and the net result was a disastrous go-live.
+There was huge stress on the software delivery team, and corners were cut as time ran out – and the net result was a disastrous go-live.

 Understanding delivery capability risk in complex IT programme management.
 The overriding theme of Slaughter and May’s diagnostic seems to be that TSB was rushing towards an unachievable go-live date.
-There was huge stress on the software delivery team and corners were cut as time ran out – and the net result was a disastrous go-live.
+There was a huge stress on the software delivery team, and corners were cut as time ran out – and the net result was a disastrous go-live.
 So, two critical questions are:

-- Are there warning signals in critical metrics that show that teams are under stress and unlikely to deliver on time?
+• Are there warning signals in critical metrics that show that teams are under stress and unlikely to deliver on time?

 I believe the answer to both questions is an emphatic “yes” (if you have the tools to collect and analyse the relevant metrics).

 Plandek is such a tool.
-It provides a complete set of end-to-end delivery metrics and analytics, to understand and mitigate software delivery capability risk.
+It provides a complete set of end-to-end delivery metrics and analytics to understand and mitigate software delivery capability risk.

-It works by mining data from toolsets used by delivery teams (such as Jira, Git, CI/CD tools and Slack), to surface critical metrics, to optimise software delivery forecasting, risk management and capability improvement.
+It works by mining data from toolsets used by delivery teams (such as Jira, Git, CI/CD tools and Slack) to surface critical metrics to optimise software delivery forecasting, risk management and capability improvement.

-As such, it creates a balanced set of metrics that determine delivery capability risk, using both quant data from the underlying tools sets such as Jira, Git etc – but also from the engineers themselves via constant polling through Slack or other collaboration hubs.
+As such, it creates a balanced set of metrics that determine delivery capability risk, using both quant data from the underlying tools sets such as Jira, Git, etc – but also from the engineers themselves via constant polling through Slack or other collaboration hubs.

 This balanced scorecard of capability risk metrics adds a new dimension to overall programme risk management.